 11. Don’t Forget to Say Thanks

 It’s not only important to personalize when you’re selling to someone.
 It’s also important to personalize when you’re thanking them for their business.
 It’s a great way to create a relationship.
-Remember, it costs at least five times as much (up to 25 times as much) to attract a new customer than it does to keep a current one.
+Remember, it costs at least 5x as much (and up to 25x as much) to attract a new customer as it does to keep a current one.
 So be sure to show appreciation.

 A particularly effective way to express gratitude is with a handwritten note.
 Naturally, this becomes impractical when you’re thanking a lot of customers, so consider a digitally handwritten thank-you card as your solution.
 Handwritten notes seem more valuable because they’re so scarce.
 If you use handwritten notes, you’ll stand out.

-The primary goal of a thank-you card is to say … thank you … but, it’s a good idea to include a call-to-action with an incentive for future business.
-You want to build a relationship, and a CTA provides your customers with a way to stay in touch.
+The primary goal of a thank-you card is to say thank you, but it’s also a good idea to include a call-to-action with an incentive for future business.
+You want to build a relationship and a CTA provides your customers with a way to stay in touch.

 You could offer a: